nicopap/cuicui_layout/examples/chirpunk/README.md

 directory.

-If `make` is not an option for you, the following shell commands _should work_, although it has only been proved to work on my machine™.
+If `make` is not an option for you, the following shell commands _should work_, although it has only been proven to work on my machine™.

 ```sh
 # First Make sure that your working directory (PWD) is the cuicui_layout workspace root.